RTFParallella/RTFParallella.doc/shared_mem.rst

 *	Allocation of memory section will be done with the use of function calls instead of creating a pointer array.
 Each section will have a string identifier to refer to it throughout the code.

-*	Read and write functions will be standardized to access shared memory sections by their identifier string.
-Also automatic checks on illegal accesses will be added.
+*	Support for synchronisation between memory accesses on single core and accross multiple cores will be added.

 *	Automatic allocation mechanism will be added to insure that sections are contiguous and hence avoid memory fragmentation.